playgen/SUGAR-SocialGamification/doc/development/docker.md

 When launching SUGAR, one of the first steps it does is to setup the database which requires it to be able to connect to the database within the sugar-mariadb container.
 If the database takes longer to startup than the SUGAR server, the server will attempt to connect to the database and fail.
 This is the reason for the wait-for-db container.
 It's purpose is to stay active until the database is fully initialized and ready to accept connections.

 This compose file along with the command sequence in the docker-compose_deploy scripts ensures that the container SUGAR is only launched after the database is ready.

-Currently the SUGAR container is set to map port 5000 within the container to 5000 on the host meaning you can access the api on the host machine via: http://localhost:5000/api/version.